RaphaelPB/WHAT-IF/README.md

 `conda env create -f WHATIF_py27.yml`

 * Recommended solvers are cplex (free for academics) or glpk (open-source)
-* WHAT-IF is also compatible with Python 3.6
+* WHAT-IF is also compatible with Python 3.7 and will be soon only released in python 3.7

 ## Author
 Payet-Burin Raphaël (rapp@env.dtu.dk)